openspeedrun/osr-backend/README.md

 &nbsp;
 ### Running the server (debug)
-To build and run a debug build, just run
+To build and run a debug build, run the folllowing
 ```
 dub
 ```